rprador/rprador/fluid-mech/reynolds-transport-applied.md

 $$ \begin{equation} \sum \textbf{F} - \int_{\text{CV}}\textbf{a}_{\text{rel}} dm =  \frac{d}{dt} \int_{\text{CV}} \textbf{V} \rho d\mathcal{V} + \int_{\text{CS}}\textbf{V} \rho (\textbf{V}\cdot \hat{\textbf{n}})dA \end{equation} $$

 where $\textbf{a}\_{\text{rel}}$ are the accelerations from the Euler, Corioilis, and Centrifugal forces.

+### The Bernoulli Equation

+The most common form of the linear momentum equation seen in lower division fluid mechanics courses, as well as the most introduced fluids concept in other courses, is the Bernoulli equation.